RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Red Hat CPEs can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/cpe/).

 ### RPM Repositories
-Each Red Hat published container image published after June 2020 includes content manifest JSON files for each layer included in the container image.
-Inside each content manifest JSON file, you'll find a content sets object, which specifies the repository names that provided the packages found in the container image.
+Each Red Hat published container image published after June 2020 includes information about the repositories from which the packages used in the container are sourced.
 Scanning vendors should use the repositories listed in the content sets object to map the repositories used within the image to the correct CPEs.

+#### Content Manifest JSON files
+Previously, content manifest JSON files were included for each layer in the container image in the `root/buildinfo/` directory.
+Inside each content manifest JSON file, you'll find a `content_sets` object, which specifies the repository names that provided the packages found in the container image.

 The following examples show how to get a list of the content manifest files from within a container image.